Skip to content

 • Nausea

-If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting North Garland Vision in Garland or visiting your nearest emergency room.
+If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting North Garland Vision in North Garland or visiting your nearest emergency room.

 Who's at Risk for Glaucoma?

-• Age 40 +
+• Age 40+

 The prevalence of glaucoma increases with age, with most glaucoma patients aged 40 and up.
 That said, there is a much rarer form of this disease (congenital glaucoma) that affects infants.